ganeshv/mtop/README.md

 That's it.
 You should see the `mtop` graph in your menu bar.

 Should work on Mountain Lion through El Capitan.

+### Build

+    make clean
+    make

+A plugin script should ideally be a single self-contained file which can be dropped into the BitBar plugins directory.

+Plugin sources are kept in `src`.
+Libraries and files included using `.` or `source` are expanded inline during `make`.
+This keeps the plugin source clean, while the "compiled" plugin in the base directory is a single self-contained file.